Thousand Oaks Proctology

 Introduction to Banding Hemorrhoids

-After-Care for Banding Hemorrhoids
+Aftercare for Banding Hemorrhoids

-Other care tips include:
+Other recovery tips for post-hemorrhoid banding include:

-Avoid Toilet Paper – As you heal, avoid using toilet paper for wiping.
+• Avoid Toilet Paper.
+As you heal, avoid using toilet paper for wiping.
 Toilet paper can irritate the anus and cause itching and discomfort.
 Instead, try medicated wipes, baby wipes, or just water and soap to clean the area.

 Side Effects of Hemorrhoid Banding

 After a hemorrhoid banding procedure, you may notice some side effects as the hemorrhoids dry up and fall off.
+Hemorrhoid banding minor side effects may include:

 • Bloating or swelling in the abdomen with slight pain